-All signs point to “Now” for investment on Bratislava’s property market.
+If it were only about the numbers, all signs would point to “Now” for investing in Bratislava’s property market.
 Booming office demand from multinational occupiers, combined with a moderate supply of new high-quality product has allowed vacancy rates to fall to historic lows in that sector.
 Meanwhile, the transformation of Slovakia into an automotive powerhouse has driven the entire economy even as it produces insatiable demand for new industrial space from logistics companies.
-Yields have been dropping across Europe, to the point that Poland and the Czech Republic now look expensive, all of which makes the value on offer in Slovakia an obvious choice for investors motivated by strong fundamentals.
-This conference will feature a powerful mix of CEE and local investors and developers already active on the Slovak market as well as some of the many institutional buyers now competing for high-value assets.
+Slovak assets trade at a significant discount to comparable product in Prague and Warsaw.
+And yet, Czech and Slovak investors have dominated the market over foreign investors.
+With the real estate cycle now far-advanced, is this starting to change?

 811 09 Bratislava